modelica/MA-Bylaws/MA-Bylaws.md

 For an individual person to become a member of the Modelica Association, the person must have contributed to an MA Project (see § 21 - § 23) or to other parts of the Modelica Association.
-A contribution is typically demonstrated by

-(a) participating in two previous project meetings of registered MA
-      Projects during the previous twelve-month period, or

-(b) participating in two previous Assembly meetings (see § 12) during
-      the previous twelve-month period.

-The Assembly also has the right to admit a person as a member during the second Assembly meeting during the twelve-month period that the person is present at.

 A person applying for membership must reveal his/her major affiliations with relevance to MA interests and keep the Assembly informed of important changes in affiliations.

-Membership is approved by the Assembly with simple majority (see § 14), after written application which must be submitted to MA at the latest two weeks before the respective Assembly meeting takes place.
+Membership is approved by the the MA Board, after written application which must be submitted to MA.

-A leader of a proposed MA Project can be accepted as MA member without the need to have participated in two previous meetings if he/she has strong technical and leadership credentials and he/she is accepted as new member by the Assembly with simple majority (see § 14).

 Further directives on the application procedure will be decided by the Assembly.